Espresso-Aficionados/website/guides/profiling.md

 * Channeling

    When water flows through coffee it tries to find the path of least resistance.
 Channeling is a phenomenon that occurs when the path of least resistance allows the water to form a hole in the puck.
 This allows the water to flow primarily through one spot, reducing overall extraction and simultaneously contributing negative overextraction flavors to the final beverage.
-Bitternss, astringency, and sourness all together indicate severe channeling.
+Bitterness, astringency, and sourness all together indicate severe channeling.
 Unavoidable entirely, but this can be reduced to the minimum without a ton of effort.
 ## Fixed Profiles
 Every machine you have ever used has a profile of some sort.
 The least flexible profiles are those that are controlled by a pump and push out a fixed rate of water with no overpressure valve.
 We go through various changes to the system to get more complex pump machines that do a slightly better job, but the focus of this section is on adjustable profiling systems.